dpinela/DeathsDoor.Randomizer/README.md

 - Gate Rolls: skips that require rolling into a room transition to bypass locked gates.
 - Early Night: the skip that uses a bomb fired from a railing to hit the belltower's bell, bypassing the need for the Rusty Belltower Key.
+- Roll Buffers: tricks that involve rolling in mid-air out of a heavy attack.

 For more details on which specific tricks are included in each of these categories, see the corresponding `.addon.txt` files in your randomizer installation.